 Despite our compromising Scandinavian climate, us Danes are obsessed with getting outdoors and being active.
 I’ve often sat inside the warmth of an Aarhus pub with a delicious Tuborg watching people jogging through the snow, thinking ‘why would someone voluntarily do that to themselves?!’

-With Australia having over 500 stunning National Parks, you really are spoilt for choice, whether it be the breathtaking cultural Uluru-Kata Tjuta National Park to the sailing centric Whitsunday Island National Park there is something for everyone.
+With Australia having over 500 stunning National Parks, you really are spoilt for choice, whether it be the breathtaking cultural Uluru-Kata Tjuta National Park or the sailing centric Whitsunday Island National Park there is something for everyone.

 Australia in general is an absolute haven for the great outdoors and there’s something for everyone.
 You could get up close and personal with koalas down the Great Ocean Road, hike the stunning Blue Mountains, carve a wave surfing Phillip Island or sleep under the stars in the outback.